Chiselbury

 An aerial photograph from 1928 clearly shows the southern cross dyke continuing as a buried feature beneath a trackway which runs along the ridge top, indicating that the trackway came into use after the cross dyke was constructed.
 An Anglo-Saxon charter also mentions 'the ridgeway' suggesting that the trackway was in use by at least the early medieval period.
 Referred to as the 'Ten Mile Course' by Dr. Stukeley in 1776, in the medieval and post-medieval periods the trackway was the main route from Wilton to Shaftesbury.
 By the 18th century it had become a turnpike road, and a map dated to 1773 depicts a toll house immediately to the south of it.
 The remains of the former toll house structure are visible today as a series of earthworks representing a building platform with a small enclosure immediately to its east.

-The site is a scheduled national monument no.1020262.
+The site, including the cross dykes, is a scheduled monument.

-Today, the site is also famous for the Fovant Badges, which are a number of regimental badges cut into the chalk of the hill on its northern flank.
+Today, the site is also known for the Fovant Badges, a number of regimental badges cut into the chalk of the hill on its northern flank.
 These were created by soldiers garrisoned near Fovant during the First World War, and are clearly visible from the A30 which runs through the village.